thnkrn/go-fiber-clean-arch/README.md

 * Creating a persistent model at repository level to avoid the inhabit access from outsider
 * Creating a response model at handler level to avoid the application model connect to the outsider
 * Using Goolgle UUID for primary key in database table
+* Using Zap as a logger for application
 * Containerize with application and Postgres database with Docker
 * Using mockery to generate mocks for usecase and repository interfaces
 * Test coverage for all handler and usecase is 100%